3. Language Directives

 The valid clauses for the taskwait construct are the following:

-• on(list-of-variables): It specifies to wait only for the subset (not all of them) of descendant tasks that declared a dependency on any of the variables that appear on the list of variables.
+• on(list-of-variables): Specifies to wait only for the subset (not all of them) of descendant tasks that declared a dependency on any of the variables that appear on the list of variables.

 The on clause allows to wait only on the tasks that produces some data in the same way as the inout clause.
 It suspends the current task until all previous tasks with any dependency on the expression are completed.
 The following example illustrates its use: